nitzano/dbzar/README.md

 ## 👻 DBZar

-DBZar (Database + "Foreign" in Hebrew) let you mask/scramble/fake some or all of the fields in a given database, no matter if it's mongodb/postgres or anything else.
+DBZar (Database + "Foreign" in Hebrew) let you mask/scramble/fake some or all of the fields in a given database.<br/>

+It doesn't matter if it's mongodb/postgres or anything else - Just add a connection string and anonymize away!
 <br/><br/>

-Just add a connection string URI and anonymize away!

-## 🔁 Usage
+## Usage

 ### Anonymizing a single column